For a list of Wyoming economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Small Business Investment Credit Program: The Wyoming Small Business Investment Credit (SBIC) program is designed to facilitate access to an alternative source of financing for Wyoming small businesses and entrepreneurs.
 Through this program, qualified businesses can obtain capital in the form of debt or equity financing.

 Wyoming Partnership Challenge Loan Program: The Wyoming Business Council can participate with a local lender on a loan to a business.
-The State’s portion of the participation maybe up to 35% of the project (maximum $500,000) in a shared note and collateral position with the local lender.
-Participation can be increased to 50% of the loan or $1,000,000 is the lender has secured a federal guarantee (i.e., SBA, USDA) to guarantee repayment of a loan made to a business.
+The State’s portion of the participation maybe up to 35% of the project (maximum $1,000,000) in a shared note and collateral position with the local lender.
+Participation can be increased to 50% of the loan or $2,000,000 if the lender has secured a federal guarantee (i.e., SBA, USDA) to guarantee repayment of a loan made to a business.
+This program can also be used for facade improvements, partnerships with local economic development organizations, and natural gas infrastructure(s).

-Sales are directly tied to marketing Wyoming companies’ services and products.
-The Wyoming Business Council offers help through several programs.
+The Wyoming Business Council offers marketing help through several programs:

-Cooperative Advertising: The Business and Industry Division offers economic development groups and businesses the opportunity to join cooperative advertising in national publications.
+Cooperative Advertising: The Business Council offers economic development groups and businesses the opportunity to join cooperative advertising in national publications.

-Cooperative Marketing Program: The Business Council secures booth space at trade and selling events to share, at minimum cost, with WY businesses and local economic development groups.
+Cooperative Marketing Program: The Business Council secures booth space at trade and selling events to share, at minimum cost, with Wyoming businesses and local economic development groups.

-Trademark Licensing Program: The Business Council has an agreement with the Secretary of State to use the Bucking Horse and Rider logo.
+Trademark Licensing Program: The Business Council has an agreement with the Secretary of State to use the Bucking Horse and Rider logo to promote Made in Wyoming products.

-Trade Show Incentive Grant Program: Encourages state businesses to promote and sell their WY-made products to statewide, national and international audiences with grants to help offset the costs of the trade events.
-It is a reimbursable grant; and as such, the applicant must pay all expenditures before the grant award can be disbursed.
-The business shall function independently in performing this activity and shall assume sole responsibility of any debts or liabilities that may be incurred in regard to this trade event.
+Trade Show Incentive Grant Program: Encourages state businesses to promote and sell their Wyoming-made products to statewide, national and international audiences with reimbursable grants to help offset the costs of the trade events.

-Wyoming First Program: Assists Wyoming companies with the identification and promotion of their Wyoming-made products and services.
-Participants can use “Bucking Horse and Rider” design stickers and hang tags and have their companies featured in a catalogue and a Website.
+Made in Wyoming Program: Assists Wyoming companies with the identification and promotion of their Wyoming-made products and services.
+Participants can use “Bucking Horse and Rider” design stickers and hang tags and have their companies featured in an annual catalog and on the program website.

 - no corporate state income tax,